4b11b4/knurled-nut-driver/README.md

 * plastic: if you have an accident, you will not scratch the module
 * inexpensive: very little material
 * parametric: can be modified to multiple drill bit sizes
-* useable with power tools: (do not use with regular electric drill) It is possible to use this with certain electric drills.
-An adjustable clutch that allows the user to set the desired torque is preferred.
+* useable with power tools: (do not use with regular electric drill)<br>
+  It is possible to use this with certain electric drills.<br>An adjustable clutch that allows the user to set the desired torque is preferred.
 Over-tightening may damage the jack.